26 AnswersNew Answer

 Java is fully featured and provide security with Spring and if you know that mostly banking services using Java.
 As you know that android also use Java as a back-end then we can say this language will always be there.
 Java is only one which provides all features like we can make Desktop Applications, Web Applications, Android Applications and so many things.

 LinkedIn is another community for professionals, believe it or not but you have atleast 20 to 30 job postings almost every week for java dsvelopers.
 Just like ~ swim ~ mentioned it is heavily used in enterprise development.

-Recently I attended TCS exam which is india's largest IT company ,and every question there was in c language and as you said now there is kotlin for android development, so what's the advantage of learning java in
+Recently I attended TCS exam which is india's largest IT company ,and every question there was in c language and as you said now there is kotlin for android development, so what's the advantage of learning java in 2020